New research shows that a TBI, even a mild one, can suppress the entire immune system.

 Prolonged physical inactivity can suppress your immune system after TBI.
 Likewise, the opposite extreme of excessive, high-intensity exercise can also be harmful and impair immune functions.

 Therefore, focusing on incorporating moderate-intensity exercise into your routine is ideal for enhancing immune function.
 Moderate exercise helps reduce inflammation and enhances your immune cells’ ability to regenerate.
-It also boosts circulation throughout the body, bringing vital nutrients to your leukocytes.
+It also boosts circulation throughout the body, which can help your immune responses and healing abilities.

 Doctors recommend aiming for at least 150 minutes of exercise per week.
 That comes out to about 30 minutes every day.
 Some examples of moderate exercise include: